The idea of learning Mandarin as a professional is great.

 This is where you can raise your hand and head over to help your co-worker.
 Since you know Mandarin, you’re able to be the translator in the middle of a non-conversational conversation.

-In addition to being able to help in that vocal exchange, your skills are also valuable when it comes to documents, client reports and research.
-Since you’re able to read and write Mandarin, you can help translate any written documentation and send out exchanges in Mandarin.
+In addition to being able to help in that vocal exchange, your skills are also valuable when it comes to documents, client reports, and research.
+Since you can read and write Mandarin, you can help translate any written documentation and send out exchanges in Mandarin.